ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## Limitations / Not Supported

-+ Named imports (In progress)
++ Correct auto-bind for class property functions (see note above) +

 ### Plugin Scope

-This does transforms only the UI5 relevant things.
+This only transforms the UI5 relevant things.
 It does not transform everything to ES5 (for example it does not transform const/let to var).
 This makes it easier to use `babel-preset-env` to determine how to transform everything else.

 ### Comparison to upstream (MagicCube) plugin